klaushauschild1984/node-nes/README.md

 # node-nes

 An emulator of the Nintendo Entertainment System.
 It is still work in progress.

-This project only serves educational purpose for my while learning NodeJS
+This project only serves educational purpose for my while learning Node.js.\
+The main goal of this project is to learn best practices for such a typical Node.js project like structure, design and testing.

 ## Resources